JKRT/OMFrontend.jl/README.md

 For the entire suite of software components that make up this compiler see [OpenModelica.jl](https://github.com/JKRT/OM.jl)

 ## Notes regarding the first public release
 This should be considered an alpha.
-This means that changes may happen quickly.
+This means that changes may happen quickly, and that they might be breaking.
-We are also planning to release the backend OMBackend.jl sometime around Christmas.

 ## Example use